 Since then we have made dozens of energy-related improvements to our home: new insulation and more efficient light bulbs, solar panels, solar hot-water, and a Ground Source Heat Pump with 180-foot-deep boreholes in our tiny DC yard.
 Lately we are making sure even our two cars don’t emit any GHGs (we run one vehicle on biodiesel and another electric vehicle on ‘sun-drops’).

-As a result of all these investments, our house produces more energy than it consumes over the course of a year.
+As a result of all these investments, our house produces more energy than our family consumes over the course of a year.
 That makes our house “net-zero” for energy and, by extension, carbon emissions.
 Though there are other net zero homes out there, most - if not all - are new homes.
 Ours is over 80 years old.

 Andy’s motivation is to show people that you don’t have to build a new super energy efficient [and expensive] home to reduce or even eliminate your carbon emissions.
 Since most people don’t have the resources to buy or build a brand new house, from a global perspective, we have to look at existing infrastructure to make a serious dent in our GHG emissions.

 I won’t kid you that it was cheap (but over ⅓ of our cost was refunded by the DC and Federal governments), or easy (we were the general contractor for the project, which was almost another job; plus many, many hours have been spent on a “wild gas chase” trying to find biodiesel).
 But it has been fun, has given us a goal to work towards together, and all of our systems have at least a 20 year life expectancy.
 We no longer have any gas or electric bills (which, combined with the Renewable Energy Credits we are able to sell, mean that we will have paid back our investment in about 10-15 years, and will have many years after that without utility bills).
-Not to mention, this is our way to personally invest in the fight against climate change.
+Not to mention, this is one of our ways to personally invest in the fight against climate change.

 So what does all of that have to do with MatchPace?